· 8 minutes read

 How to Backend

 I highly recommend to read and understand the Blub Paradox.
 Yes, You can build anything with anything technically.
 Why not build a neural network using PHP/MySQL?
 It is possible after all!
-The point is, there are far better tools for a specific job, but still most people are completely ignorant of this implications or underestimate how much of an impact technology has on a business.
+The point is, there are far better tools for a specific job, but still most people are completely ignorant of these implications or underestimate how much of an impact technology has on a business.

 But what is a "right" tool actually?
 Things that your developers currently are comfortable with?
 Let's avoid that fallacy now and focus on typical "backend software".